jeffbass/yin-yang-ranch/README.rst

 Raspberry Pi GPIO Python module to control lights (e.g., to light the water meter) and irrigation valves.

-I currently have 4 repositories on GitHub:
+The Yin Yang Ranch project is made up of 4 repositories on GitHub:

 1. **yin-yang-ranch**: this repository.
 Overall project design and **librarian** prototype code.
 2. `imageZMQ: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_